textpattern/textpattern-toolbelt/README.md

 Because upgrade scripts don't run on new installs, make sure the contents of the /setup directory is completely in sync with all that's done in the /update scripts.
 Most of this is handled automatically but any per-user prefs or values injected from the setup process may need to be added by hand.

+Also verify that multi-site files such as .htaccess, .htaccess-dist and css.php are up-to-date with their root counterparts.

 ### Step 6

 Commit all changes with commit message such as `HISTORY and version numbers for x.y.z`.